What EPA is Doing to Reduce Mercury Pollution, and Exposures to Mercury

 - EPA works with international organizations to prevent the release of mercury in other countries.
 In 2013, the United States joined the Minamata Convention on Mercury, a multilateral environmental agreement that addresses specific human activities which are contributing to widespread mercury pollution.
 Implementation of this agreement will help reduce global mercury pollution over the coming decades.
 EPA also engages its international partners, multilaterally and bilaterally, through the United Nations Global Mercury Partnership in order to address key mercury issues such as:

 - Best practices for emissions and use reduction.

-In the panel above this one ("Developing and demonstation technologies to prevent mercury emissions into the air"), you can learn about EPA's participation in:
+- In the panel above this one ("Developing and demonstration technologies to prevent mercury emissions into the air"), you can learn about EPA's participation in:

 - the Gold Shop Mercury Capture System Project, and

 - a 2014 effort to demonstrate the effectiveness of injecting activated carbon sorbents to control mercury air emissions at a pilot facility located at coal-fired Cherepetskaya Thermal Power Plant in Russia.

 Engaging in partnerships and consume outreach to promote voluntary reductions in mercury use and releases.